 This is available as a stand alone service and is recommended for all structural castings.

 It cannot be overstated how Sarginsons ability to create accurate Digital Twin Simulations will change the diecasting world.
-For the first time, casting performance can be understood at the design phase which de-risks projects, informs lightweighting and compresses time to manufacture.
+For the first time, casting performance can be understood at the design phase which totally de-risks projects, informs lightweighting and compresses time to manufacture.

 Every structural casting should run a Sarginsons Digital Twin Simulation.
 There's nothing else close to it.